-Under Professor Oliva’s leadership, the clinic has begun working with new partners to develop new projects aimed at expanding legal services to West Virginia veterans.
+The clinic works with partners to develop new projects aimed at expanding legal services to West Virginia veterans.
 Such works-in-progress include:

 - A partnership with national law firm Jones Day to expand the Pittsburgh, PA office’s legal services referral network, VetLex, into West Virginia;

 - A partnership with Veterans Consortium Pro Bono Program (VCPBP), in which the VAC represents veterans before the U.S. Court of Appeals for Veterans Claims (CAVC) and the VCPBP provides the clinic with client referrals, training, mentoring support and grant opportunities;

 - A collaboration with the United States District Court, the United States Attorney’s Office, and the Federal Office of Probation and Parole for the Northern District of West Virginia in which clinic students will represent veterans on CVB matters in federal district court; and